 Strategy 4: Somatic Awareness — Learning to recognize threat activation in your body and consciously shift your nervous system.
 This trains your body to recognize the difference between genuine threat and conditioned amygdala activation.

 These strategies work because they’re targeting the neural mechanism directly.
-They’re not trying to think your way out of threat activation.
+The strategies aren’t trying to think your way out of threat activation.
 They’re systematically retraining your brain’s threat-detection system.

 For more detailed information on amygdala recalibration, explore our guide on calming amygdala activity and neuroscience of anger and threat response.